Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 For example, the kitchen might take longer to clean than the living room.

-Which means, you could charge $150 for the kitchen and $100 for the living room – making the average room rate $125.
+This means you could charge $150 for the kitchen and $100 for the living room–making the average room rate $125.

 (Room 1 Rate + Room 2 Rate) / Total Number of Rooms = Average Room Rate